ACADEMIC INTERNSHIP COURSES

 Combines on- or off-campus internship experience related to French and Francophone studies with written analysis under the supervision of a faculty sponsor.
 Students arrange their own internships.
 Counts only once toward the fulfillment of requirements for the major or the minor.
 Usually offered every semester.

-Film and Visual Media Studies (Major/Minor)
+Film, Television and Interactive Media (Major/Minor)

 A. Core course: FILM 100a (Introduction to the Moving Image).

-B. Five additional courses from the approved film studies curriculum,(which includes FILM 92a/b Internship in Film Studies) which must include one course in a non-American cinema and one course in some creative aspect of film production.
+B. Nine additional courses from the approved film studies curriculum,(which includes FILM 92a/b Internship in Film Studies) which must include one course in a non-American cinema and one course in some creative aspect of film production.

 Health, Science, & Social Policy (Major)